vanegasj/alphafold3/docs/input.md

 When setting `unpairedMsa` manually, the `pairedMsa` must be explicitly set to an empty string (`""`).

+Make sure to run with `--resolve_msa_overlaps=false`.
+This prevents deduplication of the unpaired MSA within each chain against the paired MSA sequences.
+Even if you set `pairedMsa` to an empty string, the query sequence(s) will still be added in there and the deduplication procedure could destroy the carefully crafted sequence positioning in the unpaired MSA.

 For instance, if there are two chains `DEEP` and `MIND` which we want to be paired on organism A and C, we can achieve it as follows: